 Thus it becomes evident that there is more to this situation than sexual incompatibility.
-He married her, knowing fully about her frigidity, in order to solve some internal problem till then being warded off through alcohol.
+He married appointments.

-By this time the end of the hour is drawing near and the therapist wishes to arrange further appointments.
+By this time the end of the hour is drawing near and the therapist wishes to arrange further

 Ther.: Well, our time is about up.
 You understand I can't say very much about all this right now.